Introduction to JSP Objects

 Creating and Defining the Implicit Objects in JSP

-- There is no necessity to initialize and declare the JSP implicit objects because the creation of implicit objects happens inside the service method which enables us to use these JSP implicit objects directly within our script without the need for initialization and declaration.
+- There is no necessity to initialize and declare the JSP implicit objects because the creation of implicit objects happens inside the service method, which enables us to use these JSP implicit objects directly within our script without the need for initialization and declaration.

-Implicit Objects that are Supported by JSP
+Implicit Objects that JSP supports

 1. JSP Exception implicit object